scwood/lurch/README.md

 }
 ```

-Which boils the process of watching a twitch stream into:
+Which boils the process of watching a twitch stream down to:

 ```
 streams